Chōjin Sentai Jetman

 Chojin Sentai Jetman (鳥人戦隊ジェットマン, Chōjin Sentai Jettoman) (Note: Normally, "Chōjin", when written as either 超人 or 超神, translates from "Super Human" and "Super God", but 鳥, the Japanese translation of "bird", replaces 超 for this series.
-This is because "Tori", the usual Romanization for Japan's kanji for "bird", is replaced with that of Japan's translation of "super", "Chō" - "Chō" can sometimes double as being an alternative Romanization for "Tori" as "Chō" is used in the Romanization of words that refer to ascension ("Ascension is one English word that is associated with "up") such as "transcendence" (超絶 Chōzetsu).) is a Japanese tokusatsu television series produced by Toei Company.
-It is the fifteenth entry of the Super Sentai metaseries, following the previous series Chikyu Sentai Fiveman.
-The series aired on TV Asahi on February 15, 1991, to February 14, 1992, with a total of 51 episodes replacing Chikyu Sentai Fiveman and was replaced by Kyōryū Sentai Zyuranger.
-It was the last Sentai series until Ressha Sentai ToQger to not get adapted into a Power Rangers series.
-It was also the first series to have a third robot, Tetraboy and paid tribute to the anime series Science Ninja Team Gatchaman and the US teen drama movie: The Breakfast Club.
+This is because "Tori", the usual Romanization for Japan's kanji for "bird", is replaced with that of Japan's translation of "super", "Chō" - "Chō" can sometimes double as being an alternative Romanization for "Tori" as "Chō" is used in the Romanization of words that refer to ascension ("Ascension is one English word that is associated with "up") such as "transcendence" (超絶 Chōzetsu).) is a Japanese television tokusatsu series broadcast by TV Asahi.
+The series is the fifteenth installment of Super Sentai.
+Directed by Keita Amemiya, Kiyoshi Arai, Shohei Tojo, Masao Minowa and Taro Sakamot, it stars Kōtarō Tanaka, Rika Kishida, Ikko Tadano, Sayuri Uchida, Toshihide Wakamatsu, Mikiko Miki, Masaki Tachi, Maho Maruyama, Miku Kuga and Yutaka Hirose.
+It aired from February 15, 1991, to February 14, 1992, replacing Chikyu Sentai Fiveman and was replaced by Kyōryū Sentai Zyuranger.
 The international English title is listed by Toei as simply Jetman.

 Shout!
 Factory released this series in North America on September 25, 2018.
 This is the 10th incarnation of Super Sentai to be released in North America and was the first series released that did not have a Power Rangers counterpart.